-2. Upon entry into force, this Agreement shall supersede, in the relations between the United States of America and the Kingdom of the Netherlands, in respect of Sint Maarten, the Air Transport Agreement between the United States of America and the Kingdom of the Netherlands, in respect of the Netherlands Antilles, relating to Air Transport between the Netherlands Antilles and the United States of America, signed at Washington on July 14, 1998.
+2. Upon entry into force, this Agreement shall supersede, in the relations between the United States of America and the Kingdom of the Netherlands, in respect of the Caribbean part of the Netherlands, the Air Transport Agreement between the United States of America and the Kingdom of the Netherlands, in respect of the Netherlands Antilles, relating to Air Transport between the Netherlands Antilles and the United States of America, signed at Washington on July 14, 1998.